 What is a cooperative?

 You can set up a cooperative with one or more partners.
 You benefits from advantages of a collective.
 For example, if one member becomes ill, the other member can take over the work.

 The cooperative consists of members.
 Member can enter or leave the cooperative without jeopardising its continued existence.
-This is different from a general partnership (VOF) or professional partnership (maatschap), where partners and members are not allowed to just leave.
+This is different from a commercial partnership (VOF) or public partnership (maatschap), where partners and members are not allowed to just leave.
 Control rests with the 'general meeting of members' (GMM) or in Dutch the Algemene Ledenvergadering (ALV).
 One of the ALV's tasks is to appoint a board to manage the cooperative's affairs.
 The board enters into agreements with and for its members.
 All members have voting rights.